Offline Orchestration

 Configure Event Notification

 This feature can provide real-time updates on the progress and status during task execution.
 You can enable and configure this feature to receive notifications.
-Currently, Tencent Cloud provides three event notification mechanisms: TDMQ-CMQ callbacks, HTTP callbacks, and SCF callbacks.
+Currently, Tencent Cloud provides two event notification mechanisms: TDMQ-CMQ callbacks, HTTP callbacks, and SCF callbacks.
 Detailed information is as follows:

 Callback Type | Configuration Description |